decentraland/old-documentation/_posts/development-guide/2018-01-01-deploy-to-now.md

 Follow the steps below to upload your scenes to a free Heroku server:

+1. Make sure you have the latest Decentralnd CLI version installed on your machine `npm i -g decentraland@latest`.

-1. Create a free [Heroku](https://dashboard.heroku.com/) account, if you don't already have one.
+2. Create a free [Heroku](https://dashboard.heroku.com/) account, if you don't already have one.

-2. Install the Heroku CLI.
+3. Install the Heroku CLI.
 Do this via `npm i -g heroku`, or see [their documentation](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) for alternatives.

-3. Create a git repository for your project.
+4. Create a git repository for your project.

    a) Create with `git init`